etwernerMIDS/Machine_Learning_at_Scale/Assignments/README.md

 * [Homework 3](https://github.com/etwernerMIDS/Machine_Learning_at_Scale/tree/main/Assignments/HW3)

-The main focus of Homework 3 is to perform synonym detection using Spark.
+The main focus of Homework 3 is to perform Synonym Detection using Spark.

 * [Homework 4](https://github.com/etwernerMIDS/Machine_Learning_at_Scale/tree/main/Assignments/HW4)

-The main focus of Homework 4 is to implement gradient descent at scale using Spark.
+The main focus of Homework 4 is to implement Gradient Descent at scale using Spark.

 * [Homework 5](https://github.com/etwernerMIDS/Machine_Learning_at_Scale/tree/main/Assignments/HW5)